This delicious chunky fruity apple chutney is the perfect accompaniment to cheese and crackers or cold meats and is so easy to make!

 Instructions

-- Bring to a boil and then reduce the temperature to medium low.
+- Bring to a boil, reduce the temperature to low-medium, and simmer for an hour.

 - Allow to cool completely before serving or storing in a jar.